 All races in the bottom half of the table are under three miles in length, as longer races require more stamina that generally favours older runners.
 The bottom 9 races are all hurdles, with the exception being the Champion Bumper that has no fences.
 This is logical as hurdles are less difficult to jump compared to the fences in steeplechases.
 Conversely the top half of the table is dominated by the more arduous steeplechases that favour older horses.

 It is of no surprise that the two races with the highest average winner age are also two of the longest with the most fences.
 Second on that list is the Cross Country Chase, this is a gruelling race on the cross country course featuring 32 fences and taking place over 3 and three quarter miles.
 This is the Cheltenham race that is most like the Grand National and so generally is only going to be run by experienced horses.
 Indeed, it is also no surprise that double Grand National winner Tiger Roll is also the record winner for the Cross Country Chase, with three victories, the last coming in 2021 when he was aged 11.

 While the bottom 8 did not feature a race with over 10 fences in the top eight no race has less than 13 fences and there are only two races in the top half of the table under two and half miles in length.
-All of the top four races are over 3 miles in length with at least 20 fences to be jumped.
+Four of the top five races are over 3 miles in length with at least 20 fences to be jumped.

 Of course, while the data does follow the trend you would expect to see based on the race types there are some figures that stand out.
 The Queen Mother Champion Chase, for example, is open to 5 year olds and over and is a fairly short run over 2 miles with 13 fences to be jumped.
 The average winner age is however over 8 years.
 Similarly the Gold Cup comes out just under 8 years and is open to 5yo+ runners, showing that in the biggest races experience usually does matter.